 - Digestive problems.
-Gastroparesis can usually be helped by eating smaller, more-frequent meals, reducing fiber and fat in the diet, and, for many people, eating soups and pureed foods.
-Diarrhea, constipation and nausea may be helped with dietary changes and medications.
+To relieve mild signs and symptoms of gastroparesis — indigestion, belching, nausea or vomiting — doctors suggest eating smaller, more-frequent meals, reducing fiber and fat in the diet, and, for many people, eating soups and pureed foods.
+Dietary changes and medications may help relieve diarrhea, constipation and nausea.

 - Low blood pressure on standing (orthostatic hypotension).
-This is often helped with simple lifestyle measures, such as avoiding alcohol, drinking plenty of water and standing up slowly.
+This is often helped with simple lifestyle measures, such as avoiding alcohol, drinking plenty of water, and sitting or standing slowly.
 Your doctor may recommend an abdominal binder, a compression support for your abdomen, and compression stockings.
-Several medications, either alone or together, also may be used to treat orthostatic hypotension.
+Several medications, either alone or together, may be used to treat orthostatic hypotension.